GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     - **Activity Context:** This context is available in an activity.
 This context is tied to the lifecycle of an activity.
 The activity context should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.
 <br>[Learn more here](https://blog.mindorks.com/understanding-context-in-android-application-330913e32514)

+* What is AndroidManifest.xml used for?
+Give examples of what kind of data you would add to it.
+[Learn more here](http://developer.android.com/guide/topics/manifest/manifest-intro.html)

 * **What is `AndroidManifest.xml`?**
     - **Manifest**: Every application must have an AndroidManifest.xml file (with precisely that name) in its root directory.
 The manifest presents essential information about the application to the Android system, information the system must have before it can run any of the application's code.
 It contains information of your package, including components of the application such as activities, services, broadcast receivers, content providers etc.
     - **R.Java:** It is an auto-generated file by aapt (Android Asset Packaging Tool) that contains resource IDs for all the resources of res/ directory.